 Unusual Options Activity Insight: Bed Bath & Beyond

-On Monday, shares of Bed Bath & Beyond (NASDAQ:BBBY) saw unusual options activity.
-After the option alert, the stock price moved up to $27.44.
+Bed Bath & Beyond (NASDAQ:BBBY) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $28.9 following the option alert.

 - Option Type: SWEEP